carlanton/nomad-docker-wrapper/README.md

 This is a hack to allow Docker bind mounts in Nomad.
-Inspired by how [Weave](https://www.weave.works/) interacts with the Docker daemon by wrapping the Docker socket and augment certain API calls with extra network configuration, this tool allow us to specify Docker bind mounts as environment variables.
+Inspired by how [Weave](https://www.weave.works/) interacts with the Docker daemon by wrapping the Docker socket and augment certain API calls with extra network configuration, this tool allows us to specify Docker bind mounts as environment variables.

 ## Requirements